netdata/learn/contribute/handbook.md

 We also need to produce beginner-level tutorials on using Netdata to monitor production-level systems, from databases to web-servers and Kubernetes clusters.
 Whatever you use for production, it's a perfect case-study for Netdata!

-Start with the [Guide for contributing to documentation](/contribute/documentation), and then review the [documentation style guide]https://learn.netdata.cloud/contribute/style-guide) for specifics on how we write our documentation.
+Start with the [guide for contributing to documentation](/contribute/documentation), and then review the [documentation style guide](/contribute/style-guide) for specifics on how we write our documentation.

 You can also your guide on our [Community Guides](https://community.netdata.cloud/c/community-guides/17) category and get initial feedback from the community and the Netdata team.
 Afterwards, we can work together to incorporate the guide into the main corpus of the documentation.
 Again, we can't commit to do that, since every piece of documentation(such as a guide) increases the cost of maintenance.